Skip to main content

 Introduction

-The Registered Psychiatric Nurse: Acting with Client-specific Orders practice standards, limits, and conditions apply to registered psychiatric nurses and certified practice registered psychiatric nurses when they are acting with client-specific orders.
+The Registered Psychiatric Nurses: Acting under Client-specific Orders practice standards, limits, and conditions set the expectations that registered psychiatric nurses[1] must meet when they are performing activities that they are competent and allowed to perform under client-specific orders.

 Standards